District of West Augusta: History

-Before the Colony of Virginia and the Province of Pennsylvania agreed to extend the Mason-Dixon line westward from the western boundary line of the Province of Maryland, both claimed a large area of what is now southwestern Pennsylvania.
+Before the Colony of Virginia and the Province of Pennsylvania agreed to extend the Mason–Dixon line westward from the western boundary line of the Province of Maryland, both claimed a large area of what is now southwestern Pennsylvania.

 The area was sparsely populated in the years following the French and Indian War (1754–63), and neither colony made any serious attempts at forming a local government until the early 1770s.
 Virginia administered the region as a part of Augusta County, Virginia.
-Pennsylvania later established Westmoreland County with its seat at Hannastown, overlapping Virginia's claims.
+Pennsylvania later established Westmoreland County with its seat at Hanna's Town, overlapping Virginia's claims.

 Virginia's governor, Lord Dunmore, traveled to Pittsburgh, which Virginia claimed as part of its territory, to appoint government officials under the Virginia charter.
 In 1774, the Virginia assembly separated the western portion of Augusta County's territory and formed the District of West Augusta.

 The preamble to a later act defined the boundaries of West Augusta as follows:

 Whereas, it is expedient to ascertain the boundary between the county of Augusta and the district of West Augusta-Be it therefore enacted by the General Assembly of the Commonwealth of Virginia, that the boundary between the said district and county shall be as follows:

 Beginning on the Alleghany Mountains, between the heads of the Potomac, Cheat and Green Briar Rivers (Haystack Knob, or north end of Pocahontas County);

 thence along the ridge of mountains which divides the waters of Cheat River from those of Green Briar, and that branch of the Monongahela River called Tyger's Valley River, to the Monongahela River;

 thence up the said river, and the west fork thereof, to Bingerman's Creek, on the northwest side of the said west fork;